Musical CBBC comedy about a troublesome schoolboy who wants to become a rap superstar. Created by Doc Brown and starring Khalil Madovi

 In the second series we see less of Nathan, as he leaves Elmsbury to take up a teaching post in Scotland.
 Another young teacher called Dexter enthusiastically steps up to run the 4 O'Clock Club in his place.
 Dexter is also the new lodger at Josh's house.

-The third series, which was shown on iPlayer ahead of the TV broadcasts, starts with Nathan and Miss Poppy's wedding day.
+The third series, which was shown on iPlayer ahead of the TV broadcasts, started with Nathan and Miss Poppy's wedding day.
 Josh is now forced to share his room with his annoying cousin Nero.
 Meanwhile Elmsbury burns down and so the pupils go to a new school, Fowlmere.